 I felt it was important to explain concisely why it was important to help small independent businesses thrive.
 While looking for data on the importance of small independent businesses on the local high street, I found an article by The Institute for Local Self Reliance: https://ilsr.org/why-support-locally-owned-businesses/.

-I also used headings to differentiate the titles from the main content.
+I applied layout and heading styles to improve content scannability and clarity, supporting both usability and accessibility.
 As an experiment, I broke the consistency rule on the 'Why?' paragraph by extending the margins and giving the text a flatter, longer appearance reminiscent of a 'base'.
 Later in the process, I decided to eliminate the shadowed #1 on the background as it made the design look busy and unclear.

 I also changed colour patterns several times and only got to this stage while working on this assignment's second phase (poster).
 The illustrations are part of a free plugin within Figma called "Blush.'